 - A technologically rich environment – Each high school student will receive a laptop to access online resources and apps, to collaborate with peers, and upload assignments to Google classroom to manage course work.

-- Learning Stairs are the center of our school – The Learning Stairs not only connect the second and third floors but they also provide flexible and functional space for informal and formal gatherings.
+- Heart and Mind Stairs are the center of our school – The Heart and Mind Stairs not only connect the second and third floors but they also provide flexible and functional space for informal and formal gatherings.
 At the start of each day the student body gathers together to spend time together exploring Scripture and engaging in thoughtful discussion about the intersection of faith and culture.

 - Experiential learning – Winterim, our international travel during the month of January, taking advantage of the museums, theaters, government sites, and historical landmarks, our students will be have the opportunity for an immersive educational experience.
 In addition, a protected wetlands area and county park are just outside the front doors of our high school, allowing teachers to study conservation and research the this unique environment steps away from our front door.